 Events are one common denominator in your supply chain.
 You can monitor events AS THEY OCCUR (versus mining your BI / BW for historical data to make business decisions).
 Most importantly, studying planned vs. actual events reveal the inaccuracies or gaps of the planning function.
 Understanding what your employees are doing is a giant step towards solving bottlenecks or constraints in the supply chain.

-Why SAP EM with SAP TM?
+Why SAP EM with SAP Transportation Management?